-For soil gas sampling, passive samplers can be useful in low permeability soils where the use of active soil gas methods is not effective due to permeability issues, and provide the option of additional analytical methods that allow for some chemical compounds that are not available in USEPA Method TO-15.
+For soil gas sampling, passive samplers can be useful in low permeability soils where the use of active soil gas methods is not effective due to low vapor diffusion and can provide the option of additional analytical methods that allow for some chemical compounds such as semi-volatile compounds and polycyclic aromatic hydrocarbons that are not available in EPA Method TO-15.
 It is recommended that plans for passive sampling be discussed with EPD prior to use.